rumca-js/Django-link-archive/README.md

 # Features

-## General

- - bookmarks management, with tags, and comment support
+ - bookmarks management, tags, and comment support
- - support for 'spaces'.
-You can define own spaces like 'music', 'videos', 'movies', etc. Manged by django apps
- - keywords entry analysis to find trends
  - light mode and dark mode
+ - access for multiple users
  - automatic exports
     - to directory
     - to GitHub
- - access for multiple users
+ - support for 'spaces'.
+You can define own spaces like 'music', 'videos', 'movies', etc. Manged by separate django apps
+ - keywords entry analysis to find trends
  - kiosk mode.
 Auto refresh when URL is appended with param "auto-refresh" set to millisecond value
+ - small foot-print.
+I am running this thing on RPI5

 ## Services